Haig–Simons income

 Much of the discussion surrounding Haig-Simons income revolves around tax policy, but more broadly the measure is fundamental to understanding national-accounting stock and flow measures, and the use of those measures in economic analysis, theory, and modeling.
+It is especially pertinent to analysis of lifetime incomes and wealth accumulation.

 History

 The measure of the income tax base equal to the sum of consumption and change in net worth was first advocated by German legal scholar Georg von Schanz.
 His concept was further developed by the American economists Robert M. Haig and Henry C. Simons in the 1920s and 1930s.

 Haig defined personal income as "the money value of the net accretion to one's economic power between two points of time," a formulation that was intended to include the taxpayer's consumption.

 That was thought by Simons to be interchangeable with his own formulation:

 "Personal income may be defined as "the algebraic sum of (1) the market value of rights exercised in consumption and (2) the change in the value of the store of property rights between the beginning and end of the period in question."

 In this concept, all inflows and outflows of resources are considered taxable income in a broad sense, including donations and windfall gains.